noloader/build-llvm/README.md

 # Build LLVM

 Recipes to download and build LLVM, Compiler front end and Compiler-RT from sources.
 The script builds the latest LLVM from release tarballs, which is version 7.0.
+The script also patches the LLVM 7.0 sources for Issue D54787, [https://reviews.llvm.org/D54787 Vector load/store builtins overstate alignment of pointers].

 Testing on Fedora x86_64 reveals no `LD_LIBRARY_PATH` is needed to run an executable.
 LLVM fails to build on a old Apple PowerMac G5.